2018 Swedish Open

 The 2018 Swedish Open (also known as the SkiStar Swedish Open for sponsorship reasons) was a tennis tournament played on outdoor clay courts as part of the ATP World Tour 250 Series of the 2018 ATP World Tour.
-It took place in Båstad, Sweden, from 15 through 22 July 2018.
+It took place in Båstad, Sweden, from 15 July until 22 July 2018.
 The women's tournament was discontinued this year and replaced by the Moscow River Cup.